Being a Zentrepreneur

 Therefore to me, entrepreneurship is a spiritual practice.
 And since I cannot not create and manifest my ideas I cannot not find the ‘zen’ in it.

 So world, I am a Zentrepreneur, intentionally building my life’s work at The Social Innovation Collective with love.
 I call myself that to reminds myself of the work I do and why.
-To also not get my sense of worth from anything but within me, to drop the baggage of titles, to bridge connection and reach my community as a person first, leader second.
+To also not get my sense of worth from anything other than what’s within me, to drop the baggage of titles, to bridge connection and reach my community as a person first, leader second.
 Because by just having an idea and starting to build it does not mean I have succeeded.
 The accomplishment is in the process, in the journey.
 Because my spiritual pursuit does not limit itself to the 10-minute meditations but seeps into everything I do, I hope.

 GOING META: Try typing Zentrepreneur into Evernote, messenger or any other autocorrect enabled device.
 You may experience the symbolic wrath of a broken system, refusing to acknowledge or even recognize novelty.
 Now imagine that happening over 25 times as I wrote this article on Evernote.
 I love when lessons get meta like this.
 What a beautiful metaphor for life!
-Getting to ‘zen’ is always a persistent war act stemming from love as self-defense, sometimes it takes 25 attempts.
+Getting to ‘zen’ is always a persistent war stemming from love as self-defense, sometimes it takes 25 attempts.

 My definition of a Zentrepreneur is a person who is building their lives work while attempting to thrive and help others thrive as well.
 Tell me if you are one!